Super-Original-Username/Networking/homeworks/homework_5.md

 ### 5. What feature in 3G and 4G network made them popular in terms of massive user and connected devices?
 What are the roles EPC in 4G architecture?

+3G introduced mobile data to cellular networks, with all smartphones running a local TCP/IP stack to make this possible.
+3G divides connectivity between standard voice communication under more or less the same GSM system used in 2G, and a separate channel for connection to the internet.

+4G improves upon this architcture by being entirely focused on IP.
+In this network generation, all traffic (voice and data) are handled via IP datagrams, eliminating the older telephony methods of previous generations.

+EPC is used for tunneling between the eNodeB and P-GW for QoS features, such as minimizing delay between UE and P-GW.

 ### 6. Why is a packet that is received after its scheduled playout time considered lost?

+That packet can no longer be played out if it arrives too late, and so are discarded.